pyro-kinetics/pyrokinetics/docs/tutorials/using_pyrokinetics_on_hpc_systems.rst

    python $pyfile $gs2 $template $HOME/scratch/pyro_job/*.geqdsk --psi 0.5

+Note that we don't call ``srun`` explicitly here; it will instead be called by the QCG-PilotJob job launcher, and here we opted to run three simultaneous jobs on 8 cores each.
+If we were to add further equilibrium files, and hence new jobs, these would wait in a queue until enough resources became available.

-Note that we don't call ``srun`` explicitly here.
-In order to make these scripts more suitable for automation, we haven't specified the names of the equilibrium files we wish to process explicitly, and we've made use of full path names.
+In order to make these scripts more suitable for automation, we also haven't specified the names of the equilibrium files we wish to process explicitly, and we've made use of full path names.

 QCG-PilotJob is highly configurable, and can adapt to much more complex problems than this.
 For example, rather than choosing exactly 8 cores for each job, we may instead set